hqhoang/moodle-block_massaction/README.txt

 RELEASE NOTE
+[2016111501]
+- Fix bug with OneTopic format compatibility where, if the topics were not named 'Topic X' (where X is an integer greater than -1), the block would be unusable because it would not draw checkboxes next to modules and would not correctly populate all of its drop menus

 [2016111500]
 - Remove h3 tag requirement from module.js so Mass Actions will work with themes that use non-h3 tags for section headings, from Dan Davis (rndme)